Trusted WordPress tutorials, when you need them most.

 WP Rocket Frequently Asked Questions (FAQ)

-As WP Rocket has grown in popularity, we have answered many questions related to the WP Rocket WordPress caching plugin.
+As WP Rocket has grown in popularity, we have answered many questions related to the WP Rocket WordPress performance plugin.
 Here are some of the top WP Rocket questions:

 1. Is there a free version of WP Rocket?

-No, WP Rocket is a premium WordPress caching plugin.
+No, WP Rocket is a premium WordPress performance plugin.
 There is no free version or free trial available.
 They do offer a 14-day money-back guarantee.

 You may find a nulled version of WP Rocket for free, but we strongly recommend against using it because sometimes hackers use nulled versions as bait to hack your website.